Jaspix/mpv-llm-subtrans/README.md

 This script is built for fast, frictionless viewing while watching.
 If you need manual timing adjustment, manual subtitle editing, or speech-to-text audio transcription, use dedicated tools.

-Some complex ASS styles (animations, drawings) are simplified during extraction.
+Some complex ASS styles (animations, drawings) are simplified during extraction. (.ass subtitle compatibility in progress)

 ## Prerequisites